duckietown/docs-AIDO/book/AIDO/30_task_embodied/08_il_logs.md

   <img src="images/synchronization_issue.png" class='diagram'  width="700" align="center"/>
 </p>

 It is stated that in this case the synchronization is based on the fact that when using the lane controller images cause the car commands and not the other way around, while between two consecutive images there should be only one car command.
-For your convenience, in the provided baseline there is a script that takes care of these two steps for you by typing `make preprocess`.
+For your convenience, in the provided baseline there is a script that takes care of these two steps for you by typing `make preprocess` and saved the images with their respect velocities in HDF5 files.

 ## How to train your model